jdgalviss/semantic-scene-completion/README.md

 ## Training

-First, run the Docker container using our script (modify the --shm-size parameter depending on your systems' specs):
+First, run the Docker container using our script (modify the --shm-size parameter depending on your systems' specs and **change the directory `/home/galvis/data/ssc_dataset/dataset/` for the path where your dataset is stored**):

 ```bash
 source run_docker.sh